ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 ## KeyBoard

 ### Atomic event
-* onkeydown	: Yes
+* onkeydown	: script, yes, replay yes for all website
-* onkeypress : Yes, but its just a spam of onkeydown
+* onkeypress : script, its just a spam of onkeydown, replay yes
-* onkeyup : Yes
+* onkeyup : script, Yes, replay yes for all website

 ### Senarios
 *  A user presses the Tab key to navigate within the page :